Whatsapp introduces an option to edit sent messages within 15 minutes - Breaking Latest News

 by Archangel Rociola

-The announcement comes on the same day that Meta ended up under the ax of the European Privacy Authority due to the violation of the data protection laws of the citizens of the Old Continent.
-The Irish authority, acting on behalf of the EU, fined meta 1.2 billion on charges of transferring European citizens’ data to the United States, where the company owns its servers.
+The announcement comes on the same day that Meta ended up under the ax of the EU privacy authority due to the violation of the data protection laws of the citizens of the Old Continent.
+The Irish Ombudsman, acting on behalf of the EU, has fined meta 1.2 billion on charges of illegally transferring the data of European citizens to the United States, where the company owns its servers.
 This practice is contested by the EU regulator because it would put the data of its citizens in the hands of American spy companies, in violation of privacy rules.

 Last week Zuckerberg announced a new option coming: private chats, protected by password and safe from prying eyes.
 On Facebook, the number one of Meta explained that these new chats “make your conversations more private”, that the messages are “hidden in a password protected folder” and above all that “the notifications will not show the sender or the content of the message”.